AQ / ISIL / A - EP 5

 Duration: 24-Sep-2014 to Present

-Following a shift in the focus of the 1267/1989 Committee from a principal concern with the core of Al-Qaida to global counter-terrorism in a broader sense (the “global Al-Qaida movement”), the emergence of the Islamic State of Iraq and the Levant (ISIL) and the problem of the global recruitment and movement of foreign terrorist fighters became central to the 1267/1989 regime.
+Following a shift in the focus of the 1267/1989 Committee from a principal concern with the core of Al-Qaida to global counter-terrorism in a broader sense, the emergence of the Islamic State of Iraq and the Levant (ISIL) and the problem of the global recruitment, movement, and activities of foreign terrorist fighters became central to the 1267/1989 regime.
 On 24 September 2014, UNSCR 2178 significantly expanded the scope of the activities of the Committee to include measures against the flow of foreign terrorist fighters between states and armed conflicts worldwide.

 The threat of foreign terrorist fighters is not new.
 Since at least the 1990s, Al-Qaida maintained a network of training camps that attracted and housed foreign fighters from various countries.
-Al-Shabaab in Somalia was also able to attract foreign fighters for its campaigns in the last decade, and Chechen and Central Asian commanders have played a key role in the military victories of both ISIL and the Al-Nusrah Front (ANF).
-Yet, between 2012 and 2015, there was a change in the scale of the movement and threat from foreign terrorist fighters.
-As of June 2015, it was estimated that over 25,000 foreign terrorist fighters from over 100 countries were active.
+Al-Shabaab in Somalia was also able to attract foreign fighters for its campaigns, and Chechen and Central Asian commanders played a key role in the military victories of both ISIL and the Al-Nusrah Front (ANF).
+Yet, between 2012 and 2015, there was an increase in the threat from foreign terrorist fighters.
+As of June 2015, it was estimated that over 25,000 foreign terrorist fighters from over 100 countries were active in different conflicts.

-As a result, the Security Council decided in UNSCR 2178 (24 September 2014) that member states shall prevent and suppress the recruiting, organizing, transporting or equipping of individuals who travel to a State other than theirs of residence for the purposes of engaging in terrorism-related activities.
-Further, it authorized member-states to prevent the entry into or transit through their territories of any individuals about whom they may have credible information of these individuals seeking to participate in these activities.
+As a result, the Security Council decided in UNSCR 2178 (24 September 2014) that member states should prevent and suppress the recruiting, organizing, transporting or equipping of individuals who travel to a State other than their state of residence for the purposes of engaging in terrorism-related activities.
+Further, it authorized member-states to prevent the entry into or transit through their territories of any individuals about whom they have credible information they might be seeking to participate in terrorist activities.

-During a significant portion of this episode, ISIL continued to thrive and its activities became the principal preoccupation of the 1267/1989 regime.
+For several years at the beginning of this episode, ISIL continued to thrive and its activities became the principal preoccupation of the 1267/1989 regime.
 The organization used alternative sources of value, such as looting, smuggling of historical and cultural heritage, kidnapping and ransom, and oil smuggling (in the case of Iraq, using the same networks through which Saddam Hussein’s regime evaded comprehensive sanctions in the 1990s).
-In response, UNSCR 2199 (12 February 2015) imposed a ban on the trade of Iraqi and Syrian cultural property and specified that general trade with ISIL, ANF, and other AQ-related individual and entities, especially of oil related products and other natural resources, constitutes support for terrorism and may lead to designations.
+In response, UNSCR 2199 (12 February 2015) imposed a ban on the trade of Iraqi and Syrian cultural property and specified that general trade with ISIL, ANF, and other AQ-related individual and entities, especially of oil related products and other natural resources, constituted support for terrorism and could lead to designations.

-UNSCR 2253 (17 December 2015) formalized this shift of focus by renaming the Committee the 1267/1989/2253 ISIL (Da’esh)/Al-Qaida Sanctions Committee.
+UNSCR 2253 (17 December 2015) formalized this shift of focus by renaming the Committee the 1267/1989/2253 ISIL (Da’esh)/Al-Qaida (IDAQ) Sanctions Committee.
 The resolution also clarified that transportation and lodging costs, ransom payment, donations, and funds or services for terrorist recruitment, training, or travel even in the absence of a link to a specific terrorist act are also subject to sanctions.
-It emphasized the threat posed by Improvised Explosive Devices (IEDs) and decided that states should enhance vigilance over their nationals and individuals under their jurisdiction who engage with materials relevant to their production.
+It emphasized the threat posed by Improvised Explosive Devices (IEDs) and decided that states should enhance vigilance over their nationals and individuals under their jurisdiction who engage with materials relevant to the production of IEDs.

-In spite of the ongoing strategic competition between ISIL and Al-Qaida, the organizations have at times collaborated on a tactical level and both have taken advantage of the continuing political and security situations in Libya and Yemen to establish or broaden their presence in those countries and gain access to new sources of arms and funding.
+In spite of the ongoing strategic competition between ISIL and Al-Qaida, the organizations collaborated at times on a tactical level and both took advantage of the deteriorating political and security situations in Libya and Yemen at the time to establish or broaden their presence in those countries and gain access to new sources of arms and funding.
 In 2015, ISIL in Libya continued to be seen as an outsider and was unable to extend its territorial presence significantly due to military setbacks.
 In Yemen, AQAP (one of the most effective AQ franchises) was able to establish control over a substantial amount of territory, but the country remained an attractive area for ISIL expansion as well.
-In West Africa, Boko Haram has struggled to maintain territory due to pressure from Nigerian forces.
-In Somalia, Al-Shabaab has maintained its allegiance to Al-Qaida, but detained and killed perceived ISIL sympathizers within its own ranks and continued to concentrate on a national and regional agenda (through attacks on AMISOM-contributing countries) as opposed to ISIL’s more global ambitions.
+In West Africa, Boko Haram struggled to maintain territory due to pressure from Nigerian forces.
+In Somalia, Al-Shabaab maintained its allegiance to Al-Qaida, but detained and killed perceived ISIL sympathizers within its own ranks and continued to concentrate on a national and regional agenda (through attacks on AMISOM-contributing countries) as opposed to ISIL’s more global Islamist ambitions.

 In 2016 and 2017, under sustained military pressure and facing a decline in the inflow of foreign fighters, ISIL lost control over much of its territory (including all urban areas in Iraq and Syria), and shifted its strategy towards operating in more concealed networks.
 Between 2015 and 2018, the total revenue of ISIL fell by more than 90%.
 As a result of no longer being able to promote itself as a welcoming “State,” according to the Monitoring Team, ISIL saw its recruitment pool reduced to individuals highly motivated to fight and conduct terror attacks.
-While the group continues to operate in some recaptured cities in Iraq and Syria, the military defeat has led many existing fighters to join other groups or leave the region.
-This was the case also in Yemen, where a significant portion of ISIL fighters seem to have defected to Al-Qaida since 2016, further weakening the group vis-à-vis its counterpart.
+While the group continued to operate in some recaptured cities in Iraq and Syria, the military defeat led many fighters to join other groups or leave the region.
+This was the case also in Yemen, where a significant portion of ISIL fighters appeared to defect to Al-Qaida after 2016, further weakening the group vis-à-vis its counterpart.

 Despite these difficulties, ISIL in Syria and Iraq continued to send funds to affiliates worldwide through informal value transfer services and the transport of cash in small amounts between 2016 and 2018.
-In that period, ISIL continued its transition into an “organization with a flat hierarchy, with cells and affiliates increasingly acting autonomously,” as described by the Monitoring Team.
-In this period, ISIL claimed several attacks in Europe, remained active in Afghanistan, and sustained an underground presence in several states in North Africa, and maintained links with Boko Haram and other organizations in West Africa.
-The fact that former foreign fighters in Iraq and Syria are now scattered around the world has increased the level of threats in regions such as South-East Asia and motivated the group to reestablish its capabilities in Libya.
+In this period, ISIL continued its transition into an “organization with a flat hierarchy, with cells and affiliates increasingly acting autonomously,” as described by the Monitoring Team.
+ISIL claimed several attacks in Europe, remained active in Afghanistan, sustained an underground presence in several states in North Africa, and maintained links with Boko Haram and other organizations in West Africa.
+As former foreign fighters in Iraq and Syria became scattered around the world, the level of threat increased in regions such as South-East Asia, while also prompting the group to reestablish its operations in Libya.

-According to the Monitoring Team, the fall of Baghuz (Syria), in March 2019 marked theend of the caliphate as a territorial unit able to function and systematically support affiliates abroad.
-Yet, ISIL remains resilient and dangerous as it transformed into a rural insurgency in Iraq and Syria, with sporadic operations in Baghdad and other large cities, that focuses on asymmetric warfare tactics targeting security forces, political actors, and other communities.
-Foreign terrorist fighter returnees and ISIL affiliates around the globe also continue to pose a significant threat, and major terrorist attacks (such as the Easter bombings in Sri Lanka) and more modest operations continued to take place with few operational connections with ISIL.
-The group's financial reserves as of July 2020 are assessed to be around $100 million, but because the group no longer has population under its control, it has difficulties in substantially increasing its revenue.
-The group continues to operate in Iraq and Syria with sufficient funding, however, raised primarily through extortion, kidnap for ransom, donations, and some commercial activity.
+According to the Monitoring Team, the fall of Baghuz (Syria), in March 2019 marked the end of the caliphate as a territorial unit able to function and systematically support affiliates abroad.
+The death of ISIL leader Abu Bakr al-Baghdadi in October 2019 also foreshadowed its gradual decline.
+Yet, ISIL remained resilient for several years, transforming into a rural insurgency in Iraq and Syria, with sporadic operations in Baghdad and other large cities.
+It utilized asymmetric warfare tactics to target security forces, political actors, and other communities.
+Foreign terrorist fighter returnees and ISIL affiliates around the globe also continued to pose a significant threat.
+Both major terrorist attacks (such as the Easter bombings in Sri Lanka, in April 2019) and smaller operations continued to occur, often inspired by – and with few operational connections to – ISIL.
+ISIL’s resilience extended to its financial operations.
+While the loss of territory meant the loss of revenue, it again adapted its means of raising and moving funds and, as with other extremist groups, sought to leverage the COVID-19 pandemic for propaganda purposes.

 Coerce